-It wasn't until sixteen months after the permits were all in order and the archaeological team broke ground that the skeletal remains of Màiri MacLeòid and Cailean MacDhòmhnaill were discovered.
+It wasn't until sixteen months after the permits were issued and the archaeological team broke ground that the skeletal remains of Màiri MacLeòid and Cailean MacDhòmhnaill were discovered.
 Fiona MacLeod grasped the hand of her Scottish-American husband while the bones were carefully removed.

 "They died in each other's arms," she said, blinking back her tears.

-After the final photographs were taken and the video crew left the site, Jim suggested to his wife that the go out and celebrate.
+After the final photographs were taken and the video crew left the site, Jim suggested to his wife that they go out and celebrate.

 "And you?
 What do you want to celebrate?"